Vincamine/PipelineRunner/dev-docs/design/high-level-design.md

 ### 7.2 Secure Execution

 - **Isolated execution environments**: Jobs run in separate Docker containers to prevent interference and enhance security.
-- **Secrets management**: Sensitive data (API tokens, passwords) are securely managed and injected into jobs as needed.
+- **Secrets management**: Sensitive data (API tokens, passwords) are securely managed and injected into jobEntities as needed.
 - **Network isolation**: Containers can be configured with limited network access to prevent unauthorized connections.
 - **Artifact integrity verification**: Ensures artifacts haven't been tampered with during storage or transmission.